Information for GSLs, Section Leaders and ESYLs

 - Contact ESL(YL) or DESC to agree the new placement and register the ESYL

-- Issue Explorer Scout Young Leader Logbook (available from District)
+- Issue Explorer Scout Young Leader summary document (available from District)

-- Enter details on inside front cover and sign Expectations section on page 3 (signed by ESYL, the section leader, and the ESL(YL) or DESC)
+- Enter details and sign Expectations section (signed by ESYL, the section leader, and the ESL(YL) or DESC)

 - Training and missions are recorded when completed, starting with Module A within 3 months